 - Worst-case: Scenarios that are more pessimistic but less probable

-There is an infinite landscape of scenarios you could traverse so how do you take on this activity without it consuming all your time?
+There is an infinite landscape of scenarios and financial forecasts you could traverse so how do you take on this activity without it consuming all your time?

 We’ll stay anchored to reality by establishing realistic boundaries to these scenarios.